 We have an active dialogue on the results of our audit and monitoring with the parliamentary committees, the Ministry of Finance, and other ministries and agencies.
 By the monitoring activities of the impact area, we identify risks that are significant for general and central government finances as well as potential audit topics, and draw up expert opinions, briefing papers, and other statements to support Parliament and central government in decision-making.

-As regards the preparation of fiscal policy and the knowledge base of decision-making, we audit the reliability and comprehensiveness of forecasts, statistics and impact assessments.
-In the case of the macroeconomic and fiscal forecasts by the Ministry of Finance, we will focus in the next few years on assessing the implementation of the recommendations given in our previous audit reports.
+As regards the preparation of fiscal policy and the knowledge base of decision-making, we audit the reliability and comprehensiveness of forecasts, statistics, and impact assessments.
+In the case of the macroeconomic and fiscal forecasts by the Ministry of Finance, we will focus on assessing the implementation of the recommendations we have given in our previous audit reports.
 Our audit work will focus on the practices of managing the quality of the macroeconomic and fiscal statistics prepared by Statistics Finland in compliance with National Accounts.
 At the same time, we will assess the reliability of the related key source statistics (e.g. data on local government finances) in a risk-based manner.